dstmar/WiringPi-PWM-Fan-Control/README.md

 This is my first attempt at coding using C, so I make no guarantees with this code, simply wanted to share for anyone that wants to build upon this themselves.

 <h2>Configuring :</h2>
-This is configured to use the WiringPi pin numbering, to see a list of pins, this command will about a little table :<br/>
+This is configured to use the WiringPi pin numbering, to see a list of pins, this command will display a little table :<br/>
 gpio readall

 I haven't built in any kind of config file or arguments for this, so all the settings must be changed in the source.